Democracy in Taiwan

 They say "Taiwan is a democracy"

-Yet all citizens must carry ID cards
+Yet all citizens must carry IDs

 and party politics is seldom clean.